 You will just need an electrical switch timer!
 These are pretty cheap, running at about $15 on eBay.

 These little buggers work incredibly well for turning on appliances when they need to be turned on.
 It’s a simple technology that works; just push down the little tabs for the hours you want your light to be on, and the light will be activated within that range.
 This is a must buy item for all growers.
 It will make your life a lot easier – trust me.

 Calculating Your Electricity Costs

-We have created an easy to use calculator for you to calculate the expected electricity cost of your lights.
-(This does not include other things in your tent such as the exhaust fan, although you can change the “power consumption” to be your total grow to get an idea.)
+We have created an easy to use calculator for you to calculate the expected electricity cost of your lights… this does not include other things in your tent, such as the exhaust fan.
+You can change the “power consumption” to get an idea of your own grow.

 Take a look at the difference in cost between the HLG 260W and a Viparspectra 900W – about equivalent results.
 The price difference is around $29 per grow!
 So around $100 a year!
 Think long term when deciding on your lights!